compsys-progtools/fall2025/resources/glossary.md

 :  a program that makes shell visible for us and allows for interactions with it

-tree objects
+tree
-:  type of git object in git that helps store multiple files with their hashes (similar to directories in a file system)
+:  (in git) type of git {term}`object` in git that helps store multiple files with their hashes (similar to directories in a file system)

 yml